ar3thien/whatsapp-rest-api/README.md

 # Support

 I'm not a developper, just a hobbiest.
-Support is offered as best effort, and during my free time.
+Support is offered as best effort, and during my free time which is very limited.